CityBrainChallenge/KDDCup2021-CityBrainChallenge/docs/cbengine.rst

 Environment - CBEngine
 ==================

 CBEngine is a microscopic traffic simulation engine that can support city-scale road network traffic simulation.
 CBEngine can support fast simulation of road network traffic with thousands of intersections and hundreds of thousands of vehicles.
-The safety distance car following and lane-changing models used in CBEngine are similar to SUMO (Simulation of Urban Mobility).
-The road network and traffic flow input data for CBEngine are compatible with the commonly used traffic simulator - SUMO and VISSIM.
 CBEngine is developed by the team from Yunqi Academy of Engineering.
 This team will provide timely support for this competition.
-We will introduce the road network and traffic flow input data formt in the following sections.
+The safety distance car following and lane-changing models used in CBEngine are similar to SUMO (Simulation of Urban Mobility).
+The road network and traffic flow input data for CBEngine are compatible with the commonly used traffic simulators such as SUMO and VISSIM.
+The following sections describes the format of the road network and traffic flow input data.
+This description will help you to setup the engine with input data.

 Data format